BangBOOM/nano-llm-infer/README.md

 # NANO-LLM-Inference

-Development efficiency is the first citizen in this project
+Development efficiency is the first citizen in this project and native support Ascend NPU

+## v0.0.3

+support qwen3 dense and sparse models

 ## v0.0.2
 use kvcache, do not need to recompute the previous tokens